tobias/dynapath/README.md

 Java 9, `URLClassLoader` instances won't be modifiable via dynapath by default, since it uses reflection to access the protected method `addURL`, and security changes prevent calling `.setAccessible` on it.
-You can work around that by passing `----add-opens java.base/java.net=ALL-UNNAMED` to `java`.
+You can work around that by passing `--add-opens java.base/java.net=ALL-UNNAMED` to `java`.

 If you are building dynapath under Java 9, you'll have to provide that